nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/BA_EMPLOYEE_CLICK.md

 If you find yourself creeping up on 30 minutes of trying to get the code to work, it's time to go to a peer, or an instructor for assistance.

-As always, you can peek at [most of the solution](./code/employeeSales.js).
+You can peek at [some of the solution](./code/employeeSales.js) if you need to.

 ## Dev Tools Practice